Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

 \subsection{Mathematical model for dynamic linear elasticity}

-To allow clear comparison of methods, the dynamic behaviour of a body (Fig. \ref{fig:body}) with volume $\Omega$ and surface $\Gamma$ is analysed, where part of its boundary is subjected to a specified displacement, $\boldsymbol{u}_b$, and the remainder is subjected to a specified traction, $\boldsymbol{T}_b$.
+To allow a clear comparison of the methods, the dynamic behaviour of a body with volume $\Omega$ and surface $\Gamma$ is analysed (Fig. \ref{fig:body}), where part of its boundary is subjected to a specified displacement, $\boldsymbol{u}_b$, and the remainder is subjected to a specified traction, $\boldsymbol{T}_b$.

 Assuming the relationship between stress and strain to be described by Hooke's law, the governing conservation of linear momentum equation, a generalisation of Newton's second law, can be given in strong integral form as: